Xe/site/blog/xesite-app-stores-2021-06-26.markdown

  - Windows11
 ---

-# christine.website is now on the Microsoft Store

 This website has been a progressive web app [for a long time](https://christine.website/blog/progressive-webapp-conversion-2019-01-26).
 This means that you can install my blog to your phone as if it was a normal app